About Doll Repainting

-Today, most renovations are done on the most popular brands (like Barbie, Monster High, and Tonner Dolls) as well as other collectables (like Fashion Royalty).
+Today, most renovations are done on the most popular brands (like Barbie, Monster High, and Tonner Dolls) as well as other collectibles (like Fashion Royalty).

-Ebay serves as wonderful showcase for these custom dolls, and it's a great place to go if you want to buy one instead of make it yourself.
+eBay serves as a wonderful showcase for these custom dolls, and it's a great place to go if you want to buy one instead of making it yourself.
 Some artists are so talented that they are able to command prices in the high hundreds or thousands for their creations.
 This is where most collectors first see a repainted doll and decide it is something they want to try themselves.

 Repaints require a lot of trial and error.

-- First you will need a couple cheap dolls to practice with.
-Use the playline Barbies which cost less than ten dollars, or try Monster High ones if you prefer that basic shape.
-Even if you plan on painting the larger 16" Tonner dolls eventually, start on less costly models and you won't be upset if you have to redo it multiple times.
+- First, you will need a couple of cheap dolls to practice with.
+Use the playline Barbies, which cost less than ten dollars, or try Monster High ones if you prefer that basic shape.
+Even if you plan on painting the larger 16" Tonner dolls eventually, start on less costly models, and you won't be upset if you have to redo it multiple times.
 If you must use a Tonner to start, get a cheap older one on eBay.